Home Improvement

 Now, take a look at the filter.
 I know, I know, I know everyone goes on and on about filters.
 It is a vital and simple chore that seems to elude many homeowners.

-If your equipment is operating with dirty filters it is working longer and harder then it should.
+If your equipment is operating with dirty filters it is working longer and harder than it should.
 That means that your equipment is not working efficiently and could damage the equipment costing thousands of dollars.

 The filters should be checked once a month and, if you have pets, replaced each month.
 At a minimum, filters should be replaced every three months.
 If you can only do one thing then this is the thing.